What is Employment Law?

-April brings with it several developments which are set to alter the landscape of employment law, particularly in the area of employee wages and other monetary issues.
+April brings with it several developments that are set to alter the landscape of employment law, particularly in the area of employee wages and other monetary issues.
 It is important your clients are aware of these and review their practices to ensure they’re acting lawfully.

 Minimum wage increases